edouardprudhomme/AM-Radio-Receiver/README.md

 ## 📁 Repository Contents
 * `/Hardware` - Contains the KiCad schematic (`.sch`) and project files.
-* `/Media` - High-resolution photos of the breadboard circuit and wooden antenna.

 ## 🚀 How to Replicate
 1. Open the `.sch` file in KiCad to view the complete wiring diagram.